lballore/deep-learning-with-python/README.md

 # TensorFlow 2.* exercises for the book "Deep Learning with Python" by François Chollet.
-This repository contains Jupyter notebooks implementing the code samples found in the book [Deep Learning with Python (Manning Pubblications)](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff) by François Chollet, gathered by chapter.
+This repository contains Jupyter notebooks implementing the code samples found in the book [Deep Learning with Python (Manning Pubblications)](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff) by [François Chollet](https://github.com/fchollet), gathered by chapter.

 ## Disclaimer
 The author [already published notebooks with the exercises in his Github account](https://github.com/fchollet/deep-learning-with-python-notebooks).
-Those you can find in this repository are made by myself for my own learning, with no intention so steal any intellectual property.
+Those you can find in this repository are made by myself for my own learning, with no intention so steal any intellectual property. **Exercises that worked flawlessly in TF 2 have been simply copied**.

 ## Requirements
 - Create a virtual environment with `conda` or `virtualenv`.
 Recommended `conda` with Python 3.6.